B.One Middleware Howto: Send Downlinks

-As an example, here we have a downlink to a sensitive strip, like Michael did in his post described.
+As an example, here we have a downlink to a sensitive strip, as described by Michael in his post .
 When you click the Create Downlink button, the downlink is queued and sent after the next uplink has been sent by the sensor.

 The payload consists of the data content that you want to send.
 We took this as an example from the article.
-Port 11 is specified by the manufacturer for the Sensative Strip.
+Der Port 11 ist bei dem Sensative Strip vom Hersteller vorgegeben.
 For other devices, this results from the specifications.
 The 3 attempts to send are only chosen as an example and in this example mean that the message is attempted to be delivered 3 times.
 If the delivery is successful, the remaining attempts are discarded.